 What’s the best method to maintain the balance?

-Here’s the kicker there really isn’t a one-size-fits-all method although it seems like I kinda believed that for several years.
+Here’s the kicker: there really isn’t a one-size-fits-all method, although it seems like I kinda believed that for several years.
 Everyone’s hair is different.
-Some need more protein than others, some need less.
-The same goes for moisture, some people need more and others less.To figure out what you need to get that balance may take some trial and error.
-Hopefully more trial and less error.
-Unless the hair is exhibiting any of the signs noted above for hair that has a lack of or too much moisture or protein then it probably has the two balanced.
+Some need more protein than others, and some need less.
+The same goes for moisture; some people need more, and others less.To figure out what you need to get that balance may take some trial and error.
+Hopefully, more trials and fewer errors.
+Unless the hair is exhibiting any of the signs noted above for hair that has a lack of or too much moisture or protein, then it probably has the two balanced.

 Here are some things that can be done when the hair gets unbalanced